albenakr/berlin-dictionary/README.md

 # berlin-dictionary

-Share function
-- to take out comment on top of the share function
--to show the whole link rather than just the end

-To build:
+To do:
 -add comments to code
 -clean up code

+>If Upvote - the back button doesn't work properly

 >filters - alphabetical order prioritizes capital letters
 >upvote - reloads the page when updating the score + some bug on the first word - shows a random number before the correct one
     ?commented out Upvote in manageword - do I want an upvote button there?
+>Share function
+- to take out comment on top of the share function
+-to show the whole link rather than just the end
+>

 >styling
 for result in db_results:
         if result: